theovgl/Cub3D/README.md

 > Proudly made by [Arnaud Biju Duval](https://github.com/ArnaudBD) (abiju-du) and [Théo Vogel](https://github.com/theovgl) (tvogel) !

-This project is about reimplementing the raycasting algorithm from the game wolfenstein.
+This project consists in re-implementing the raycasting algorithm from the wolfenstein game.

 ## Screenshots